shepuk/Project2-Match3-Game/README.md

         - Bootstrap 5 is used for responsive design throughout the website.

     - ### Features to implement in the future
+        - Mobile support - I plan to add mobile support in the future, with a library such as [Interact JS.](https://interactjs.io/)
         - 'L' shaped matches would allow for a greater range of gameplay possibilities.
         - Powerups would also help to increase fun-factor and user choice.
         - Currently, the board is  created once, during initial DOM load.
 This is to prevent score immidiately increasing upon a fresh game load every time.
 With some additional logic, I would like to create the game board without any matches resulting in instant score accumulation instantly.
 I could also then trigger a new board shuffle when new game is clicked.